 - Sycamore Canyon Road north of Clarkdale

-- White Bridge where State Highway 260 crossed the river east of Camp Verde
+- White Bridge where State Highway 260 crosses the river east of Camp Verde

 - Beasley Flats via Forest Roads 574 and 529